JohnPaulinePineda/Portfolio_Project_60/docs/index.md

         * Plotted survival curves for different categories of the specified variable (e.g., "Low" vs. "High").
         * Included an optional new case value for comparison in the plot.
         * Saved the plot as a base64-encoded image and returned it in the API response.
+    * **Test Case Preprocessing Logic**
+        * Converted the input data into a pandas DataFrame.
+        * Applied Yeo-Johnson transformation (from a pre-defined pipeline) to normalize numeric features.
+        * Reconstructed the transformed DataFrame with appropriate feature names.
+        * Called the bin_numeric_feature utility function to binarize numeric features by creating dichotomous bins.
+        * Encoded categorical features as "Absent" or "Present" based on their values.
+        * Returned the preprocessed test case as a dictionary in a format suitable for model inference.
+    * **Kaplan-Meier Plot Grid Logic**
+        * Preprocessed the test case to binarize numeric features and encode categorical features.
+        * Created a 2x3 grid of plots (one per predictor).
+        * Called the plot_kaplan_meier_profile utility function to generate baseline survival curves for each predictor.
+        * Overlaid the Kaplan-Meier survival curve of the test case for direct comparison.
+        * Encoded the final plot as a base64 string for easy transmission in API responses.
+    * **Cox Survival Plot Logic**
+        * Predicted survival functions for both the training dataset and the individual test case using the final Cox Proportional Hazards model.
+        * Classified the test case as "High-Risk" or "Low-Risk" based on the model’s predicted risk score and predefined threshold.
+        * Interpolated survival probabilities at predefined time points (50, 100, 150, 200, 250 days).
+        * Overlaid the survival function for the test case, using different colors and line styles based on the predicted risk category:
+          * Low-Risk: Blue (solid for baseline, dotted for overlay).
+          * High-Risk: Red (solid for baseline, dotted for overlay).
+        * Added vertical lines to indicate estimated survival probabilities at specific time points.
+        * Saved the plot as a base64-encoded image and returned it in the API response.
     * **Error Handling**
         * Implemented robust error handling for invalid inputs or prediction errors using HTTPException.
         * Returned meaningful error messages and appropriate HTTP status codes (e.g., 500 for server errors).